TL;DR

 That’s what you get for improving the efficiency of your artwork approval process.
 In fact, our Year In Review report found that running your artwork approval process with Filestage saves each person 7.2 hours per month compared to email.

-Here are our five best practices to make your artwork approval process more effective.
+Here are our five best practices to make your artwork review and approval process more effective.

 1. Collect feedback on top of your content

-Collecting feedback from email, chat, and other sources is always a headache.
+Collecting feedback from email, chat, and other sources is always a headache – especially for big projects like travel brochures.
 But when you then try to figure out which parts of the design everyone is talking about, that headache quickly turns into a migraine!

 With Filestage, you can collect feedback right on top of your artwork.

-This helps to make comments clearer and avoid frustrating miscommunication and rework.
+This helps to make comments clearer and avoid frustrating miscommunication, rework, and potential packaging errors.

 Here are a few other ways Filestage makes feedback easier: